- Class: Mammalia

 - Species: matschiei

 Branching Out With its powerful limbs and long tail, the Matschie’s tree kangaroo is built for climbing trees!
-Topping out at around 22 pounds, Matchie’s may not rival their bigger brethren like the western gray kangaroo in size (those ‘roos can weigh up to 120 pounds), but this mighty little mammal is adaptable, finding its food both in tree canopies and on the ground.
+Topping out at around 22 pounds, Matschie’s may not rival their bigger brethren like the western gray kangaroo in size (those ‘roos can weigh up to 120 pounds), but this mighty little mammal is adaptable, finding its food both in tree canopies and on the ground.

 HABITAT AND DIET

 The secret life of tree dwellers.
 Despite their climbing and jumping abilities, tree kangaroos sleep 60 percent of the time, curling up in whatever tree they happen to be in.
-Solitary animals, Matschie’s tree kangaroos are live-and-let-live sorts, basically ignoring one another even when sharing the same tree.
+Matschie’s tree kangaroos are solitary, live-and-let-live sorts, basically ignoring one another even when sharing the same tree.
 Females do not share territories.
 Territory size of females averages 4.5 acres, while males claim overlapping territories of 11 acres.
 Larger territories increase breeding opportunities for males.

 Pouch patrol.
 Having no defined mating season, female Matschie’s tree kangaroos go into heat every 51 to 79 days.
-Solitary in nature, the animals only come together to mate.
+Solitary in nature, they only come together to mate.
 Following a gestation of approximately 40 to 45 days (the longest of any known marsupial), the undeveloped joey is born and must climb up the mother’s belly, into her pouch, and find a teat to latch onto.

 Being a marsupial, female Matschie’s tree kangaroos carry their joey in their pouch for 8 to 10 months; but even after the baby leaves the pouch, it may return to nurse for up to 2 months afterward.
 Then, it’s off to make its own home.